 John Smith.

-Poor communication on the part of employees may occur either due to their poor communication skills or carelessness/carefreeness.
-When the communication is not clear, many misunderstandings, issues and loss of profits may occur.
+Poor communication among employees may be due to poor communication skills or carelessness.
+When communication is unclear, misunderstandings, issues, and profit losses may occur.

 Sample warning letter